compas-dev/tutorials/building-information-modelling/README.md

 ```

 ## Full automation
-The whole process can be condensed into a single script, which can be run directly from the command line without any CAD software...
+The whole process can be condensed into a single script, which can be run directly from the command line without any CAD software.
+See [scripts/full_script.py]()